Private company limited by shares

 Registered Address – Private limited companies must have a registered physical office address located in Cyprus, where the company must keep all statutory records and other documents which must be available for review.

 General Meeting – The company must hold an Annual General Meeting each year.
 No more than 15 months must lapse between one AGM and the following one.
 The first AGM may be held within a time limit of 18 months from the incorporation of the company.
+Thereafter, an AGM must be held each calendar year and the time between each AGM must not exceed 15 months.

 Electronic Signature – Permitted.